Mt. Olympus, the highest mountain in Greece, is a place of divine beauty, blessed by the ancient Greek gods and chosen by Zeus to host their home.

 Estimated Walking Time: approx. 3 hours.

 Arrive and meet your guide and rest of the group in Litochoro.

-Transfer to Gkortsia (Diastayrwsh), from where we begin our hike, at an altitude of 1,100 metres.
-The route from Gkortsia to Petrostrougka Shelter is one of the two most frequented hiking path on Mount Olympus.
+Transfer to Gkortsia, from where we begin our hike, at an altitude of 1,100 metres.
+The route from Gkortsia to Petrostrougka Refuge is one of the two most frequented hiking path on Mount Olympus.
 Most of the hike is through a thick forest of pine, beech and fir trees, and the path is in good condition.
-We make our way up to an altitude of 1,940 metres, and reach the shelter.
+We make our way up to an altitude of 1,940 metres, and reach the Refuge.